Definition of Blue-collar

-- Blue-collar is reference to the durable blue denim shirts historically worn by manual labors, referred to as blue-collar workers.
+- Blue-collar is a reference to the durable blue denim shirts historically worn by manual laborers, referred to as blue-collar workers.

 - The earliest listing for “blue-collar” in the Oxford English Dictionary is in 1929.

-- Blue-collar is often used in a derogatory sense to indicate lower socioeconomic status to others and conversely indicate pride in ones own status.
+- “Blue-collar” is often used in a derogatory sense to indicate lower socioeconomic status to others.
+Conversely, it is used to indicate pride in ones own status.

 - blue collar

 - Word origin of “blue-collar” – Online Etymology Dictionary: etymonline.com

 - Lavelle, John F. 2012.
 Blue Collar, Theoretically: A Post-Marxist Approach to Working Class Literature.
 Jefferson, NC: McFarland.

 - Mikalachki, Alexander.
 1969.
 Group Cohesion Reconsidered: A Study of Blue Collar Work Groups.
 London: School of Business Administration, University of Western Ontario.

 Abercrombie, Nicholas, Stephen Hill, and Bryan Turner.
 2006.
 The Penguin Dictionary of Sociology.
 5th ed.
 London: Penguin.

 The American Heritage Dictionary of the English Language.
 5th ed.
 2011.
 Boston: Houghton Mifflin Harcourt.

 Bruce, Steve, and Steven Yearley.
 2006.
 The SAGE Dictionary of Sociology.
 Thousand Oaks, CA: SAGE.

 Ferris, Kerry, and Jill Stein.
 2010.
 The Real World: An Introduction to Sociology.
 2nd ed.
 New York: Norton.